How to Overcome Writer’s Block

 Ah the dreaded writer’s block.
-The ageless, iconic curse.
-Bane of all those who seek to set pen to paper.
+An ageless, iconic curse and bane of all mortals who seek to set pen to paper.
 Although it plagues some individuals a great deal more than others, it is pretty much guaranteed that you will experience at least some form of writer’s block over the course of completing a novel.
-This means that understanding the nature of writer’s block and possessing a plan to get past it can help you immensely in your quest to keep turning out those pages, allowing you to make steady progress even on your off days.
+Thus, understanding the nature of writer’s block and possessing a plan to get past it can help you immensely in your quest to keep turning out those pages, allowing you to make steady progress even on your off days.

 Part of the problem in overcoming writer’s block is that there is no single psychological process that makes up the phenomenon.
-In fact, a wide range of creative roadblocks and speed traps usually get lumped together when talking about writer’s block.
-This tends to inflate the problem so that it seems bigger than it really is, and makes finding a one size fits all solution tricky at best.
+In fact, a wide range of creative roadblocks and inspirational speed traps usually get lumped together when talking about and defining writer’s block.
+This tends to inflate the problem so that it seems bigger than it really is and makes finding a one size fits all solution tricky at best.

 The first major division I am going to draw out is between: